nanjiamoomoo/news-android-app/README.md

 ## **Packages**
 **_`ui`_**
+Defined Fragments with views to inform ViewModels about the user’s actions.
 Defined ViewModels that works with Model (DataModel: abstract data source) to get and save the data.
+Used RecyclerView with adapter and layout manager to display the content on the screen.
+Used Picasso library to display the content image of the news nicely.

 **_`model`_**
-Defines the Java model classes that map to the server-side JSON format data.
+Defined the Java model classes that map to the server-side JSON format data.

 **_`repository`_**
 Used Retrofit to implement the NewsApi interface.
 And utilized the retrofit method to get data from endpoint and and hold the data in LiveData.